How I work

 What comes out

-• Manager toolkit (email copy, talking points, completion tracking)
+• Manager toolkit (email copy, talking points, tracking)

-• Clear escalation path for issues in the first 30 days
+• Escalation path for the first 30 days

 "Managers are the single biggest variable in whether training sticks.
 Build for them, too."